organisciak/dissertation/document/5_design_objective.md

 For each query, a description of what constitute the different levels of relevance was written by myself.
 Three point categorical relevance was used, with 'not', 'somewhat', and 'very' relevant as the options.

-Results to judge were generated using a Dirichlet-smoothed language modelling system.
+Results to judge were generated using a Dirichlet-smoothed language modeling system.
 A basic form of query expansion was used wherein the original query was run, and a word list consisting of the top results was resubmitted as a secondary query.
 Given the short nature of these documents, document expansion in this style would have been appropriate [@efron_improving_2012], but the query expansion sufficed for widening the net for results.